Kanustu/SQL_project/cleaning_data.md

 What issues will you address by cleaning the data?
+- proper datatypes of the columns of each table
+- lack of referential integrity
 - The lack of connections between the tables.
 - Data uniformity
 - Irrelevant data